-- Use tongs and not a fork to ensure they’re nice and juicy (you don’t want to pierce the brats).
+- Use tongs and not a fork to ensure they’re nice and juicy (don’t pierce the brats).

-- Prepare the Beer Brat Hot Tub on one side of the grill and allow it to simmer while you grill your brats.
+- Prepare the Beer Brat Hot Tub on one side of the grill and allow it to simmer while the brats are being grilled.

-- Turn your Brats frequently while grilling over medium heat.
+- Turn the Brats frequently while grilling over medium heat.